WyattHough/DroneTracking/README.md

 # DroneTracking
-Training a cascade classifier to detect and track drones in a real time environment
+Training a cascade classifier to detect and track drones in real time.